GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/commands/index.md

 - `Search` is an optional modifier exclusive to Chrome OS.

-- Certain operating system and Chrome shortcuts (e.g. window management) always take priority over Extension Command shortcuts and can not be overwritten.
+- Certain operating system and Chrome shortcuts (e.g. window management) always take priority over Extension command shortcuts and can not be overwritten.

 {% Aside 'note' %}